Bill Wyman: The Rolling Stones and 1980s side projects

 Wyman was close to Brian Jones; they usually shared rooms while on tour and often went to clubs together.
 He and Jones spent time together even when Jones was distancing himself from the band.
-Wyman was distraught when he heard the news of Jones' death, being one of two members (Watts was the other) to attend Jones' funeral in July 1969.
+Wyman was distraught when he heard the news of Jones' death, being one of two members (Charlie Watts was the other) to attend Jones' funeral in July 1969.
 Wyman was also friends with guitarist Mick Taylor.
 Like the other Rolling Stones, he has worked with Taylor since the latter's departure from the band in 1974.

-Wyman has kept a journal throughout his life, beginning when he was a child, and used it in writing his 1990 autobiography Stone Alone and his 2002 book Rolling with the Stones.
-In Stone Alone, Wyman states that he composed the riff of "Jumpin' Jack Flash" with Brian Jones and drummer Charlie Watts.
+Wyman has kept a journal throughout his life, beginning as a child, and used it in writing his 1990 autobiography Stone Alone and his 2002 book Rolling with the Stones.
+In Stone Alone, Wyman says he wrote the riff of "Jumpin' Jack Flash" with Jones and Watts.
 Wyman mentions that "(I Can't Get No) Satisfaction" was released as a single only after a 3–2 vote within the band: Wyman, Watts and Jones voted for, Jagger and Keith Richards against, feeling it not sufficiently commercial.